 As of 2021, we only provide binaries for 64 bit Linux.

 If you need binaries for a Linux distribution available as a Docker image not listed below, please let us know.
-For Ubuntu 20, please run “apt-get install libqrencode4 libjpeg62” first.
+For Ubuntu 20 and later, please run “apt-get install libqrencode4 libjpeg62” first.

 - The output when using –pdfa is now compliant with PDF/A-1a.

 Form2PDF 4.2.2 for CentOS and RedHat 8

 Form2PDF 4.2.2 for Ubuntu 22